PKU-Alignment/omnisafe/benchmarks/on-policy/README.md

 # OmniSafe's Safety-Gymnasium Benchmark for On-Policy Algorithms

 The OmniSafe Safety-Gymnasium Benchmark for on-policy algorithms evaluates the effectiveness of OmniSafe's on-policy algorithms across multiple environments from the [Safety-Gymnasium](https://github.com/PKU-Alignment/safety-gymnasium) task suite.
-For each algorithm and environment supported, we provide:
+For each supported algorithm and environment, we offer the following:

-- Default hyperparameters used for the benchmark and scripts to reproduce the results.
+- Default hyperparameters used for the benchmark and scripts that enable result replication.
-- A comparison of performance with other open-source implementations.
+- Performance comparison with other open-source implementations.
-- Graphs and raw data that can be used for research purposes.
+- Graphs and raw data that can be utilized for research purposes.
-- Log details obtained during training.
+- Detailed logs obtained during training.
-- Some hints on how to fine-tune the algorithm for optimal results.
+- Suggestions and hints on fine-tuning the algorithm for achieving optimal results.

 Supported algorithms are listed below: